Las (Greece): History

-The site is not mentioned in Byzantine times until after the Frankish conquest of the Peloponnese, when Mani was given to John of Nully, who built a castle at Las sometime after 1218.
+The site is not mentioned in Byzantine times until after the "Frankish" conquest of the Peloponnese (see Frankokratia), when Mani, as part of the Principality of Achaea, was given to the French nobleman John of Nully, who built a castle at Las sometime after 1218.
 This castle became known as Passavant or Passavas in Greek, a name probably related to the motto or war-cry Passe-Avant, "move forward", or to one of the similar toponyms in northeastern France.
 Nully's Barony of Passavant comprised four knight's fiefs, but virtually nothing is known about it.
 It was apparently short-lived, with the castle itself falling to the Byzantines during their first offensives in the Peloponnese in ca. 1263.

-The castle was in use once again during the second Byzantine domination.
+The castle was in use once again during the second Byzantine period, under the Despotate of the Morea.
 The castle of Passavas was occupied by the Ottomans for a short time when they took over the majority of the Peloponnese, in a failed attempt to keep control over the Maniots who refused to accept Ottoman rule.
 In 1601, a Spanish fleet led by Alonso de Contreras that was raiding in the area surprised the Ottoman garrison and sacked the city.
-It was regarrisoned in 1669, by the Ottoman general Kuesy Ali Pasha.
+It was regarrisoned in 1669 by the Ottoman general Kuesy Ali Pasha.
 The castle was captured again in 1684 by the Venetians and the Maniots.
 The Venetians carried off the cannons and destroyed the city so it would not be used again.
 When the leader of the Maniots was executed by the Ottomans, his mother led the men of Skoutari who dressed up as priests on Easter Sunday and were allowed entry to the castle.
 When they got in they took out their hidden weapons and not many of the 700 families inhabiting the castle escaped.
 The castle was abandoned after that and has not been inhabited since.

-Situation
+Passavas

 Las stood upon the hill of Passavas (Πασσαβάς), which is now crowned by the ruins of a fortress of the middle ages, among which, however, William Martin Leake, who visited the site in the 19th century, noticed, at the southern end of the eastern wall, a piece of Hellenic wall, about 50 paces in length, and two-thirds of the height of the modern wall.
 It is formed of polygonal blocks of stone, some four feet long and three broad.
 The fountain Galaco is the stream Turkóvrysa, which rises between the hill of Passavas and the village of Kárvela, the latter being one mile and a half (2.5 km) west of Passavas.